passworks/passworks-api/README.md

 Identify for your account id and api key
 -----------------

-To use the API you must provide your `account_id` and `api_key` in each request via Basic Auth.
+To use the API you must provide your `username` and `api_key` in each request via Basic Auth.

-Your `account_id` and `api_key` can be found here [http://www.passworks.io/organizations/roles](http://www.passworks.io/organizations/roles)
+Your `username` and `api_key` can be found here [http://www.passworks.io/api_index](http://www.passworks.io/api_index)

 No XML, just JSON
 -----------------

 We only support [JSON](http://en.wikipedia.org/wiki/JSON) for serialization of data.
-This means that you have to send `Content-Type: application/json; charset=utf-8` when you're POSTing, PUTing or PATCHing data into Passworks.
+This means that you have to send `Content-Type: application/json; charset=utf-8` when you're POSTing, or PATCHing data into Passworks.

 Pagination